-Work Planning & Scheduling
+Work Planning and Scheduling

-Figure 5.8 illustrates the new Microsoft Project user controlled “manually scheduled tasks” feature, which allows freeform entry of task data.
-Manually scheduled tasks provide the ability to set the duration and the start and finish dates for a task, without any adjustment by the scheduling engine.
+Figure 5.8 illustrates the new Microsoft Project user-controlled “manually scheduled tasks” feature, which allows freeform entry of task data.
+Manually scheduled tasks provide users the ability to set the duration and the start and finish dates for a task, without any adjustment by the scheduling engine.
 Team members can place a manually scheduled task anywhere in their schedules, and Project 2010 will not move it.

+Figure 5.8: Project Schedule in Manually scheduled mode [05-08-projectScheduleInManuallyScheduledMode.tif]

+Source: Advisicon

-Project managers who were accustomed to automatic scheduling with past versions of Project can now turn the manual scheduling feature off for specific tasks or the entire schedule.
+Project managers who were accustomed to automatic scheduling with past versions of Project can turn the manual scheduling feature off for specific tasks or the entire schedule.
 Notice that some of the date fields in Figure 5.8 have text entered in them.
 This was not permitted in releases prior to Microsoft Project 2010.

-This new user controlled scheduling capability allows Project Managers to work through planning before allowing the scheduling engine to take over.
+This new user-controlled scheduling capability allows project managers to work through planning before allowing the scheduling engine to take over.

-Project 2010 also allows for a mix of Auto and Manual scheduled tasks and a Project Option determines which mode for newly inserted tasks.
+Project 2010 also allows for a mix of automatic and manual scheduled tasks.
+A project option determines which mode for newly inserted tasks.

-Figure 5.8: Project Schedule in Manually scheduled mode (Source: Advisicon) [05-08-projectScheduleInManuallyScheduledMode.tif]

-As Figure 5.9 illustrates, we can actually improve on our estimated completion date for the project, by creating an activity network and switching to Auto Scheduled task mode (a 3 day improvement on the manual schedule Finish date).
+As Figure 5.9 illustrates, we actually can improve on our estimated completion date for the project by creating an activity network and switching to Auto Scheduled task mode (a three-day improvement on the manual schedule Finish date).

-Figure 5.9: Project Schedule in Auto Scheduled mode (Source: Advisicon) [05-09-projectScheduleInAutoScheduledMode.tif]
+Figure 5.9 Project Schedule in Auto Scheduled Mode [05-09-projectScheduleInAutoScheduledMode.tif]

+Source: Advisicon

 Dynamic Schedules

-A Project Manager is responsible for ensuring that the products of the project (i.e. the deliverables) are delivered on schedule at a proposed cost.
-Given that the schedule is the planned use of resources agreed upon by all the stakeholders of the project to complete the work, it is extremely important that we can use it to dynamically determine (i.e., forecast) if we can complete the work according to the planned dates (i.e., milestones).
+A project manager is responsible for ensuring that the products of the project (i.e., the deliverables) are delivered on schedule at a proposed cost.
+Given that the schedule is the planned use of resources agreed on by all the stakeholders of the project to complete the work, it is extremely important that it can be used to dynamically determine (i.e., forecast) whether we can complete the work according to the planned dates (i.e., milestones).

-In order to use a schedule, so that you can dynamically forecast the future, there are certain factors that we need to take into consideration:
+In order to use a schedule to dynamically forecast the future, four factors must be taken into consideration:

 1. All tasks must be connected into a “network” of activities.
 This allows Project to dynamically calculate end dates for activities and key milestones.

+This next diagram illustrates the relationships between tasks and milestones.
+It is the best view for understanding the interconnected relationship and dynamic impacts of predecessor tasks on successor (dependant) activities.

-Figure 5.10: Project Network Diagram (Source: Advisicon) [05-10-activitiesAndKeyMilestones.tif]
+Figure 5.10 Project Network Diagram [05-10-activitiesAndKeyMilestones.tif] [AU: insert text ref. to figure]

+Source: Advisicon

-Only tasks that start at the beginning of the project, or finish at the end, can have open ends.
-This provides the scheduling software in Project with the ability to calculate Start and Finish dates for each of the tasks and milestones within the schedule.
+Only tasks that start at the beginning of the project or finish at the end can have open ends.
+This provides the scheduling software in Project with the ability to calculate start and finish dates for each of the tasks and milestones within the schedule.

-2. Ensure that there are very few (if any) constraints in the schedule.
-Be careful to not set Start and Finish dates for Auto Scheduled Tasks, as this will set “Start No Earlier” and “Finish No Earlier” constraints on those tasks.
+2. There should be very few (if any) constraints in the schedule.
+Be careful to not set start and finish dates for auto-scheduled tasks (see Figure 5.11), as this will set “Start No Earlier” and “Finish No Earlier” constraints on those tasks.

-Figure 5.11: Project Finish-No-Earlier-Than Constraint (Source: Advisicon) [05-11-finishNoEarlierAutoScheduledTask.tif]
+Figure 5.11 Project Finish-No-Earlier-Than Constraint [05-11-finishNoEarlierAutoScheduledTask.tif]

+Source: Advisicon

-To clear a constraint, simply select the Start or Finish date field and press the “Delete” key.
+To clear a constraint, simply select the Start or Finish date field and press the Delete key, as shown in Figure 5.12.

-Figure 5.12: How to Delete a Constraint in Project (Source: Advisicon) [05-12-deletedConstraintOnAutoScheduledTask.tif]
+Figure 5.12: How to Delete a Constraint in Project [05-12-deletedConstraintOnAutoScheduledTask.tif]

+Source: Advisicon

 Constraints make it difficult for the Project scheduling engine to perform its job because they “constrain” the dates and the schedule.